do-i-know-it/YggdrAshill.Nuadha/README.md

 ## License

-Nuadha is under the MIT License, see [LICENSE](./LICENSE.txt).
+This framework is under the MIT License, see [LICENSE](./LICENSE.txt).

 ## Remarks

-Nuadha is a part of YggdrAshill framework.
+This framework is a part of YggdrAshill framework.
 Other frameworks will be produced soon for YggdrAshill.